 Years before fruiting:

 The "berry" is an aggregate fruit, with many small round fruit clustered together, connected

-called the torus.
-Seeds are relatively large.
-Blackberries
+to a center part called the torus.
+The seeds are relatively large.

 Months for fruit to ripen: